louisesykes198/Resin-Treasures/README.md

 - Customers who prefer saving items for later using wishlists

 - The shop owner who manages the inventory and orders

+- Customers who prefer saving items for later using wishlists

+- The shop owner who manages the inventory and orders

+## User Stories

+### Authentication & User Profiles

+- As a new user, I want to register for an account so I can make purchases and access my profile.

+- As a returning user, I want to log in and out securely to protect my account.

+- As a user, I want to view and edit my profile so I can keep my information up to date.

+- As a user, I want to delete my account to remove all my data.